 Fractures and Luxations

-The presence of a fracture can be determined by instability, crepitus, or abnormal motion.
-Luxations should be suspected when there is abnormal lateral to medial motion at the level of a joint.
-Radiographs are indicated to confirm the presence of a fracture or luxation.
-If radiographic equipment is unavailable on site, external coaptation should be applied as if a fracture or luxation exists and the horse transported to a referral facility for further examination.
-Incomplete (hairline) fractures of the radius, tibia, and other bones can be difficult to demonstrate radiographically, particularly in field conditions.
-Therefore, in the presence of severe lameness with pain localized to a long bone, external coaptation should be completed before transportation to avoid catastrophic displacement of an incomplete fracture.
+The presence of a fracture can be determined by instability, crepitus, abnormal angulation, palpation of bone fragments, or direct visualization of the fractured bone.
+Luxation should be suspected when there is abnormal lateral-to-medial motion at the level of a joint.
+Radiographs are indicated to confirm the presence or absence of a fracture or luxation but only after coaptation has been applied.
+If radiographic equipment is unavailable on site, the horse should be transported to a referral facility for further examination.
+Hairline or stress fractures can be difficult to demonstrate radiographically, particularly in field conditions.
+Therefore, in the presence of severe lameness with pain localized to a long bone, external coaptation should be applied before moving the horse, to avoid catastrophic displacement of an incomplete fracture.

 Therapeutic aims of the initial management of traumatic injuries are to relieve anxiety, immobilize the fracture or luxation for transportation, prevent further damage, and provide safe transportation.
 The principles of emergency coaptation of traumatic injuries in horses include appropriate wound care before application of external coaptation, provision of adequate padding to prevent skin abrasions, immobilization of the joint below and above the area of injury, prevention of lateromedial and craniocaudal motion, and never ending a splint in the middle of a long bone segment or at the end of a fracture line.